harshkhandelwal30/momentum-investing-methods/README.md

 Ranks the stocks based on ROC and gives them a score according to the percentile.
 Then displays stocks having ranks > 90 in all 3 timeframes.

-**2) Volatility-Adjusted Returns**
+2) **Volatility-Adjusted Returns**
 Rank Stocks according to a **volatility based score** in the decided lookback period and select top-n stocks.
 **Score = ROC/ Std dev**
 This finds out stocks displaying highest momentum but also with less standard deviation (less volatility) in those returns.

 RESULTS:-

 **CAGR**
 Index: 0.1312
 Price Momentum: 0.1123
 Volatility Adjusted: 0.1578

 **Max Drawdown**
 Index: 0.2934
 Price Momentum: 0.2067
 Volatility Adjusted: 0.0900

 **Annual Volatility**
 Index: 0.1631
 Price Momentum: 0.1478
 Volatility Adjusted: 0.1573

 **Sharpe Ratio**
 Index: 0.5366
 Price Momentum: 0.9544
 Volatility Adjusted: 1.3406

+Price Momentum has **UNDERPERFORMED** the Index in terms of CAGR but **OUTPERFORMED** in terms of Sharpe Ratio, Maximum Drawwdown.

-Volatility Adjusted Portfolio has outperformed both Index and the Price momentum portfolio in all aspects showccasing higher CAGR, higher Sharpe ratio, lower Max Drawdown.
+Volatility Adjusted Portfolio has **OUTPERFORMED** both Index and the Price momentum portfolio in all aspects showcasing higher CAGR, higher Sharpe ratio, lower Max Drawdown.